Journey2Ultra Running Coach Journey2Ultra

 7. Timing and Strategy: Gut training helps athletes develop a nutritional strategy for race day.
 Knowing when and what to eat and drink during an event can prevent energy depletion and GI issues.

-8. Preventing Bonking: Proper gut training reduces the risk of "bonking" or "hitting the wall," which occurs when the body runs out of energy during endurance events.
+8. Preventing Bonking: Proper gut training reduces the risk of "bonking" or "hitting the wall," which occurs when the body runs out of energy during ultra marathon events.

-In summary, gut training is essential for endurance athletes because it optimizes nutrient absorption, maintains hydration, reduces GI distress, and supports overall performance.
+In summary, gut training is essential for you!
+It optimises nutrient absorption, maintains hydration, reduces GI distress, and supports overall performance.
 Developing a well-functioning gut is a key component of successful endurance training and racing.

 Training with Poles